SunBangjie/CAMPrints/README.md

 ## Pre-trained Model
 You can access the pre-trained encoder model [here](https://drive.google.com/file/d/1o5huB8RoKGLe2jHWOD7xVAadBDy14F7q/view?usp=sharing).
 Please place the `encoder_final.pth` file in the directory `CAMPrints/camprints_sys/saved_models/`, together with two other pre-trained models.

+## Training
+We provide a script `scheduled_learner.py` to train the models.
+For more training details, please refer to our full paper.

 ## Evaluation
 We provide a script to run the experiments automatically.
 Use the following commands:
 ```Python